NathanRoyer/webgate/README.md

 # webgate

 This command line utility allows you to:
-- serve static files listed in a config file
+- serve files and directories listed in a config file
 - remotely run shell commands listed in a config file

 The command's output is piped via websockets to the client as the command runs.